danielaaaag9/D/README.md

 2. Optionally, if you want to see information about the requests sent to Instagram, configure the logging module.

 2. Create an instance of the `InstagramAPI` class.
 The constructor takes your Instagram username and password as parameters.
+(See below if you need Two-Factor authentication.)

 3. Call the `login()` method.
 Your InstagramAPI instance is ready to go.